firework256/Typology-Grandma/README.md

 I tried to crop as much as I could, and condensed the garden into 5 sections based on where she was in frame.
 Here is where i found a bit more success:

-###Classic Square - Essentially where Grandma was out of the picture
+### Classic Square - Essentially where Grandma was out of the picture
 ![classicsq Large](https://github.com/user-attachments/assets/b54b4703-2d3a-4630-9e70-bd0e200572af)

+### Garden Close Up
-###Garden Close Up - when Grandma gardens, she gets in there!
+When Grandma gardens, she gets in there!
 ![gardencloseup Large](https://github.com/user-attachments/assets/9a5d377c-df59-412d-a963-5f8bebe1aeb3)

+### Garden Kneel
-###Garden Kneel - Many photos were eliminated from this section.
+Many photos were eliminated from this section.
 ![standingcloseup Large](https://github.com/user-attachments/assets/61d6166c-f66d-447c-b4d4-26e4b124cc3c)

+### Kneel Column
-###Kneel Column - Will not be shown to the class.
+This will not be shown to the class.

-###Standing Column
+### Standing Column
 ![standingcloseup Large](https://github.com/user-attachments/assets/97d8a7d4-7ad2-4f75-84ec-c48936806d4b)